ayushinav/Porosity.jl/docs/src/intro/intro_julia.md

 ## Functions

-Usage of function is similar to MATLAB .In the above example, we already call functions.
+Usage of function is similar to MATLAB.
+In the above example, we already call functions.
 Julia also has a bunch of mutating functions.
 The name of such functions mostly end with a `!` and mutate the value stored in (usually) the first variables
 ```@repl
 x = [30, 40, 10, 50, 20]
 sort!(x)